-A total of 521 (587) SORs have been reported by the suppliers.
+A total of 617 (521) SORs have been reported by the suppliers.

-219 (257) of the reported SORs have been determined to be either inactive, non-processors or removed, according to the definitions in the box.
+242 (219) of the reported SORs have been determined to be either inactive, non-processors or removed, according to the definitions in the box.
 SORs that meet any of the three definitions were determined out of scope of this report and have therefore been eliminated from further investigation.

-Inactive: Third-party vendor has determined through outreach or research that the entity no longer meets the definition of an SOR.
+Inactive: Third-party vendor has determined through outreach or research that the entity no longer meets the definition of a SOR.